jewei/PTBot/README.md

 ## Requirement

+1. Min 2GB RAM.
+2. API keys on either exhcange: Binance(recommended), Bittrex, Poloniex.
-1. PHP version > 7.0 and Composer to run the credential script.
+3. PHP version > 7.0 and Composer to run the credential script.
-2. Java 8 to run Profit Trailer.
+4. Java 8 to run Profit Trailer.
-3. .NET SDK to run Feeder (optional).
+5. (optional) .NET SDK to run Feeder.
-4. PM2 process manager to keep programmes running (optional).
+6. (optional) PM2 process manager to keep programmes running.
-5. Git to manage and switch branches/settings (optional).
+7. (optional) Git to manage and switch branches/settings.

 This bundle is optimized for Linux OS environment.